gridpoint-com/svg_island/README.md

 ![jason_downloads_official](https://github.com/gridpoint-com/svg_island/assets/5237832/a263bf04-d378-410a-b030-a6e7f35d547d)

-notes: Meks
+notes:

-image of official Jason Downloads chart
+Meks

 Most of us are probably familiar with Hex packages and have seen their download charts.
 We built a small demo app with the aim of replicating the Jason downloads chart.
-This demo is available publically.
+This demo is available publicly.
 For anyone interested in seeing the code in it’s completed form, we’ll provide the link at the end.

 ---